nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Import data from CSV : `import`

-Opens a file chooser to select a CSV file containing relevant data and merges with the existing data.
+Opens a file chooser to select and import a CSV file containing relevant data.

 Format: `import [combine|reset]`